yuchen-lei/llm4tg/README.md

 BABD-13 is used to explore the differences between *raw graph structures* and *graph-derived features*.
 The subset of this dataset used in this work contains the same addresses as BASD-8 but focuses on *behavioral patterns* derived from Bitcoin transactions.
 It was introduced in our [**IEEE TIFS'24** paper](https://ieeexplore.ieee.org/abstract/document/10375557).

 ## Layered Assessment Framework

 ## LLM4TG Format
 (purpose and which file) The structure of the Bitcoin transaction graph inputting to LLMs is shown in ...
 The data could be found in BASD-8 update.

+Data of LLM4TG format subgraph can be also found on Kaggle BASD-8 project.

 ## CETraS Algorithm
 (purpose and which file) This algorithm compressed the ... subgraphs